yiandou/parf/managers.md

-#Pacman options
+# Pacman options
-Pacman meson build should be run with the following options:
+Pacman meson build should be run with the following options, though will not upon initial install be since by default pacman is the main manager:
 ~~~
 mkdir -p /parf/manager/pacman
 meson configure "-Droot-dir=/parf/manager/pacman"
 ~~~
 This will set the root directory to /parf/manager/pacman, so that it will install files there and not screw up the system packages.
-#Portage options
+# Portage options
 Portage meson build should be run with the following options::
 ~~~
 mkdir -p /parf/manager/portage
 cp -f portage/cnf/make.globals conf/portage/make.globals
 meson configure "-Dsystem-wide=false -Deprefix=/parf/manager/portage -Dportage-base=/parf/manager/portage -Dportage-bindir=/parf/manager/portage/bin -Dportage-datadir=/parf/manager/portage/share"
 ~~~
-#Nix options
+# Nix options
 Nix building should be run with the following options:
 ~~~
 mkdir -p /parf/manager/nix